Jacob-Ham/jacobhio/docs/Active Directory/2. Initial Compromise/Pre-Windows 2000 Computers.md

 ### Exploit

+!!! alert "Note"
-!!! alert "this is semi-destructive, it may require the object be rejoined to the domain"
+	this is semi-destructive, it may require the object be rejoined to the domain

 Change the account password